Mariners vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Ty France will hit the field against the Miami Marlins and Bryan De La Cruz on Tuesday at 9:40 PM ET, at T-Mobile Park.
+Jorge Soler and the Miami Marlins will take the field against the Seattle Mariners and starter Luis Castillo on Wednesday.
+First pitch is at 9:40 PM ET at T-Mobile Park.

-The favored Mariners have -145 moneyline odds to win against the underdog Marlins, who are listed at +120.
-A 7-run total has been set in this matchup.
+The Mariners have been listed as -190 moneyline favorites in this matchup against the Marlins (+155).
+The contest's total has been set at 7 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.